skyflaren/lol-meta-health/_site/README.md

 ## Hypothesis Testing

 **Null Hypothesis:** The average change in meta health throughout a season zero.
 **Alternate Hypothesis:** The average change in meta health is negative.
-This means the meta is getting healthier throughout the season.
+This means the meta is getting healthier throughout the season, since the top 50 champions dominate less.
 **Test Statistic:** Our test statistic is the average change in meta health, calculated by finding what proportion of the meta the top 50 champions make up per patch, then averaging the difference between them.
 **Significance level:**  We chose a standard 0.05 or 5% significance **P-value:** 0.369